 Also in the upper town, Agios Nikolaos Orphanos- like Osios David- rewards the visitor with a sense of discovery.
 A high stone wall surrounds the 14th C church.
 Enter through the gate on Irodotou Street, and you will find yourself in a rambling, meditative garden.
 The origin of the church’s name could be either the family name of the church’s founder, or an allusion of the kindness of St. Nicholas to widows and to orphans.
 The church was likely founded by the Serbian king Milutin, whose marriage to the Byzantine princess Simonis, daughter of the emperor Andronikos II Paleologos, was celebrated in Thessaloniki.
 Murals in the church of Agios Georgios Gorgos and Clement of Ochrid (popular Saints in Serbia) support this thought.

-Many of Thessaloniki’s churches were converted into mosques during the Ottoman era, but Agios Nikolaos Orphanos remained a Christian church throughout.
+Many of the churches in Thessaloniki became mosques during the Ottoman era, but Agios Nikolaos Orphanos remained a Christian church throughout.

-Don’t Miss: The Spectacularly Detailed “Readable” Murals of the Paleologian Renaissance.
+Don’t Miss: The Spectacularly Detailed Narrative Murals of the Paleologian Renaissance.

 The Paleologian Renaissance style had great narrative power, with realistic figures full of expression.
 In a period when many could not read, it was very useful to have pictures that truly tell their stories, like the Wedding of Canna, the Kiss of Judas betraying Christ, and the Dormition of the Virgin.